Yao Tongbin

 Yao Tongbin (姚桐斌; September 3, 1922 – June 8, 1968) was a Chinese scientist and one of China's foremost missile engineers.
 He was beaten to death during the Cultural Revolution in 1968.
-In 1999, he was posthumously awarded the Two Bombs, One Satellite Meritorious Award, and officially recognized as a "martyr" within China.
+In 1999, he was posthumously awarded the "Two Bombs, One Satellite Meritorious Award", and became officially recognized as a "martyr" within contemporary China.

 Early life and education

 Yao was born in Wuxi, Jiangsu Province.
 He graduated from the department of metallurgy of National Tangshan Engineering College, now Southwest Jiaotong University in July 1945, and obtained a doctorate of foundry engineering from University of Birmingham in UK in 1951.
 In June 1953, Yao earned a Diploma in Metallurgy from the Royal School of Mines, Imperial College London.
 At the invitation of Eugen Piwowarsky from the RWTH Aachen University, he moved to West Germany in early 1954 and worked at Aachen as a research assistant at what was then the Institute for Ferrous Metallurgy.